-Built in 1917, Elawa Farm in Lake Forest was initially a gentleman’s farm; it is noted for its refined design from the North Shore’s premier estate architects, David Adler and Alfred Hopkins.
-Named for its original owners, Elawa Farm is one of the last remaining Midwest estate farms.
+Built in 1917, Elawa Farm in Lake Forest was initially a gentleman’s farm.
+This venue gained notoriety for its refined design from the North Shore’s premier estate architects, David Adler and Alfred Hopkins.
+Named for its original owners, the Elawa Farm wedding venue is one of the last remaining Midwest estate farms.

 The Garden at Elawa is a slice of perfection.
-Overlooking the stunning Middlefork Savanna on the western border of Lake Forest, the garden was initially commissioned in 1918, and it is now carefully re-established.
+Overlooking the stunning Middlefork Savanna on the western border of Lake Forest, the garden initially received commissioning in 1918.
+But recently became carefully re-established.

 Full, lush greens form neat aisles lined by statues; it one of my favorite backdrops for wedding portraits.
 There are so many places for a couple to walk hand in hand or a young, excited toddler to give chase; it’s just picture-perfect.

 The Paddock, overlooking the spectacular Garden, is an outdoor space featuring the Hay Barn, which is most often used for weddings and events.
 The versatility of this gorgeous space allows for indoor seating or festive outdoor dinner served family-style.
 It’s the perfect place for an intimate wedding!

 The grandeur of the historical setting means that Elawa Farms is also host to amazing black-tie affairs.
 The warm, original brickwork of the Hay Barn is a raw canvas where couples can add sophisticated touches like candelabras on perfectly set buffet tables.
 The Hay Barn can host both an indoor ceremony and reception for up to 175 people.